htakeuchi/porter/README.md

 Usage
 -----
+1. Visit [WorkFlowy](http://workflowy.com/) site in Google Chrome.
-1. Zoom to the top node on [WorkFlowy](http://workflowy.com/) you want to export.
+2. Zoom-in to the top node on you want to export.
-2. Click a "Porter for WorkFlowy" icon in the address bar.
+3. Click a "Porter for WorkFlowy" icon in the address bar.
-3. The popup window will be opened, choose your favorite exporting options.
+4. The popup window will be opened, choose your favorite exporting options.
-4. Outline data of converted the WorkFlowy will be copied to the clipboard.
+5. Outline data of converted the WorkFlowy will be copied to the clipboard.

 Install Development Version
 ---------------------------